 Today's fast-changing technology environment is crowded with competing ideas, so the lack of awareness around robotic process automation (RPA) in the oil and gas industry isn’t that surprising.
 But the technology itself is fairly simple to understand.
-Let’s put it this way: in essence, RPA mimics the actions of your most consistent and detail-obsessed employees—and at a fraction of the cost—for, repetitive tasks.
+RPA mimics the actions of your most consistent and detail-obsessed employees—and at a fraction of the cost—for repetitive activities.

 There are so many benefits of the technology that every oil and gas company today needs to have it on their radar.
 Here’s just one example of how RPA can transform oil and gas operations:

 Challenge.
 Employees at one major upstream oil and gas site were responsible for a large number of mundane tasks – such as downloading procurement catalog files, filtering for global locations, buyers and material statuses, then verifying dollar-value thresholds against catalogs.
 Realizing this was a drain on their time, they came to Accenture to see how we could help having deployed 9,000 robotics solutions for over 300 clients in various industries.

 Solution.
 Working together we designed a robot – or ‘bot’ for short – which automated these tasks.
 Within no time at all, not only did the bot take on the burden of these tasks, but it was doing them faster and more efficiently that human employees had been able to in the past – and without variation or distraction.